-Learn2Earn: The Learn2Earn pilot was completed in Spring 2024, which included providing basic digital skills and a new computer to 100 residents in a specific low-digital adoption area of Charlotte.
-Starting in late 2024, this program will be expanded by funding a maximum of 15 community-based service providers to reach approximately 1,000 residents impacted negatively by the digital divide and build community capacity beyond the lifespan of this funding.
-This expansion is planned to be deployed in late 2024 through sub-grants to non-profit organizations.
+This program will be expanded by funding a maximum of 15 community-based service providers, aiming to reach approximately 1,000 residents negatively affected by the digital divide and to enhance community capacity beyond the funding period.
+This expansion is planned for early 2026 and will involve sub-grants to nonprofit organizations.

 Charlotte CiviForm: This project enables residents to apply for city programs in a single platform, which is built on open-source software and deployed on low-cost, resilient cloud infrastructure.
-The resident experience will require only one application be entered for any city program on the platform and will also empower program managers to quickly route and process applications.
-There are three programs planned to be included in the first iteration.
-This platform, open-source software, is planned to be deployed in fall 2024 on city-owned infrastructure.
+The resident experience requires only one application to be entered for any city program on the platform and empowers program managers to quickly route and process applications.
+This platform, open-source software, was deployed in spring 2025 on city-owned infrastructure.